 What is it? |

-A large mini-public, where 50-200 random people meet for an extended period of time to learn about a chosen issue, deliberate options, vote, and make recommendations to those in charge.
+A mini-public intervention, where 50-200 random people meet for an extended period of time to learn about a chosen issue, deliberate options, vote, and make recommendations to those in charge.
 This group is given a well-defined problem, unbiased information, and a set of possible options.
-A moderator helps participants weigh the options in small groups, vote, and present the final recommendations. |
+A neutral moderator helps participants weigh the options in small groups, vote, and present the final recommendations. |

-An ongoing series of mini-publics (Wisdom Councils).
-Each Council is formed with a new group of 8-16 randomly selected people who meet for about two days.
-Dynamic Facilitation is used so the group can address "Monster Problems," ill-defined, impossible-seeming issues, and co-determine unified conclusions.
-Each Wisdom Council presents its shared perspective to the public, not as a recommendation, but as a reflection of what we "all" are saying, stimulating an ongoing creative, We the People conversation. |
+A system of governance generated from an ongoing series of mini-publics.
+Each Wisdom Council is newly formed with only 10-16 randomly selected people.
+They meet for about two days.
+Dynamic Facilitation is used so the group can address "Monster Problems," ill-defined, impossible-seeming societal issues, and co-determine unified conclusions.
+Each Wisdom Council presents its perspective to the public as a reflection of what we "all" are saying, stimulating an ongoing creative, We the People conversation. |

 What's the purpose? |